awsdocs/aws-cloudformation-user-guide/doc_source/working-with-templates-cfn-designer-walkthrough-updatebasicwebserver.md

    After saving the modifications, we'll update the basic web server stack with the modified template\.
 **Note**
-AWS CloudFormation is a free service; however, you are charged for the AWS resources you include in your stacks at the current rate for each\.
+CloudFormation is a free service; however, you are charged for the AWS resources you include in your stacks at the current rate for each\.
 For more information about AWS pricing, see the detail page for each product on [http://aws\.amazon\.com](http://aws.amazon.com)\.

 1. [Delete the stack\.](#working-with-templates-cfn-designer-walkthrough-updatebasicwebserver-delete-stack)